 Larry, My family has interests in the Indultado well as well.
 We were shocked to see the production go from over 900 barrels a day to less than 70 in one month as well.

 I’m not where I can look these two wells up right now.
-But shut-in because of fracturing of a nearby well odd the most like clue.
-However, I don’t understand the “few days”.
-The fracturing takes much longer than that if it is a mullt unit horizontal.
+But shut-in because of fracturing of a nearby well is the most likely clue.
+However, I don’t understand the “few days.”
+The fracturing takes much longer than that if it is a multi-unit horizontal.
 I would guess more like 3-5 weeks if no issues come up.
-The well bore distances could have reduced the timeline of risk to only occur during a portion fracturing process.
+The wellbore distances could have reduced the timeline of risk to only occur during a portion of the fracturing process.
 That seems less likely.

 An excellent suggestion @nobshere1.
 Using a descriptive title for your Topic, and placing it in an appropriate Category are the best way for everyone to benefit.

-The McClain field office was the one that said a “few days”.
+The McClain field office was the one that said a “few days.”
 I’m certainly not sure how much a well 1/2 mile away should be affected… but having no experience in the matter, I would expect it to be minimal.
 90% is far from that!
-It is curious tho’.
+It is curious though.
 And we appreciate your responses!!

-Including the section township and range on your inquiry also helps those that might have info find it it quicker.
+Including the Section, Township, and Range on your inquiry also helps those that might have info find it quicker.

 Depending on the geology and all of the details on these two wells, 1/2 mile could actually be very close and have a moderate risk.